captainalan/xah-geometry/README.md

 ## Programming

 ### Challenge: Add mouse-based rotation to polyhedra

 Starter code lets you rotate based on key presses.
-Implement mouse-based rotation
+Implement mouse-based rotation.

+- [ ] Variable to track if mouse is pressed.

 ## Math